 1 lab science credit

-This advanced high school biology course is designed for students who have completed high school biology and chemistry science courses.
-This course includes sixteen in-depth modules over human anatomy and physiology, including the skeletal, nervous, endocrine, lymphatic, digestive, respiratory, and reproductive systems.
+This advanced high school biology course is designed for students who have completed high school Biology and Chemistry science courses.
+This course includes sixteen in-depth modules on human anatomy and physiology, including the skeletal, nervous, endocrine, lymphatic, digestive, respiratory, and reproductive systems.
 Student text includes study questions, laboratory exercises, and illustrated module study guides.

 Students will cover the organizational level of the human body from a single cell to the 11 major organ systems including skeletal, nervous, circulatory, respiratory, digestive, muscular, integumentary, lymphatic, urinary, endocrine, and reproductive.

 Students will be able to identify and describe the structures and functions of the major components of each of the major body systems and how they relate to each other.

 Students will learn, understand, and use scientific terminology related to the anatomy and physiology of the human body.